Xion6cc/xion6cc.github.io/index.md

 # Intro

-Hi, I am Chuchen Xiong, a graduate student pursuing a data science career.
+Hi, I am Chuchen Xiong.
+I obtained my Master of Science in Business Analytics from the Carlson School of Management, University of Minnesota.
 In the gap year after my college, I was interested in using data to explore the unknown, tell a story, and make an impact when I was an intern in China Merchant Bank and Accenture Strategy.
 In the UMN MSBA program, I built a database, gathered open-source data, performed analysis, and gave presentations when I worked with real clients including Mall of America, a leading entertainment company, and a governmental organization.
 Driven by curiosity and empathy, I look forward to using my analytics skills to make an impact.

 ---